Thiokol: Company history

-In 2006, Alliant Techsystems (ATK) Inc. was renamed ATK-Thiokol to ATK Launch Systems Group.
+In 2006, Alliant Techsystems (ATK) Inc. was renamed ATK-Thiokol and then ATK Launch Systems Group.
 In 2014, Orbital ATK was formed from the merger of Orbital Sciences Corporation and parts of Alliant Techsystems.
 In 2018, Orbital ATK was purchased by Northrop Grumman.

 Products

 Thiokol gas generators were used in the airbags on Mars Pathfinder.
 The top photo shows a complete airbag assembly under test, the bottom shows the three titanium Thiokol gas generators used to inflate the airbags.

 Products made by the aerospace divisions of RMI and Thiokol include motors used in Subroc, the Pershing missile, the Peacekeeper missile, Poseidon missile, Minuteman missile, and the Trident I and Trident II missiles.
 Thiokol produces powerplants for numerous U.S. military missile systems, including AIM-9 Sidewinder, AGM-88 HARM, AGM-65 Maverick, AGM-69 SRAM, and AIR-2 Genie.

 Thiokol also produced a variety of liquid and solid rocket motors for the US space program, including deorbit motors for the Mercury and Gemini programs, rocket stages and separation rocket motors for the Apollo program, motors for the Pioneer, Surveyor, Viking, Voyager, and Magellan missions, updated CASTOR boosters for the Delta rocket, and the Space Shuttle Solid Rocket Booster.
 Reaction Motors powerplants propelled the X-1 and X-15 aircraft, and later Thiokol technologies were also used in the private Tier One crewed spaceplane.
 On March 1, 2006, NASA announced that Thiokol will be the prime contractor for the new Crew Launch Vehicle (CLV), to be known as the Ares I, which will put the Orion spacecraft (formerly known as the "Crew Exploration Vehicle") into low Earth orbit, along with the five-segment SRBs for the heavy-lift Cargo Launch Vehicle (CaLV), known as the Ares V.

 In addition to ski lifts, Thiokol produced a range of equipment for ski resorts including snowcats and snow grooming vehicles.
 These businesses were spun off in 1978 when the company restructured itself to concentrate on its rocket products and related technologies.
 John Z. DeLorean purchased the Thiokol snowcat operation and renamed it DMC.
 DMC continued to manufacture snowcats until 1988, when the company was renamed LMC.
 LMC continued making snowcats for 12 more years but ceased operations in 2000.
 Thiokol produced snow vehicles with a wide range of capabilities and duties.
 The company also produced several utility based vehicles based on their snowcat tracked vehicle, in addition to larger snow grooming machines suitable for use on steep ski-slopes.
 Thiokol machines were used in ski resorts, operated by the USAF in Alaska and other northern regions, and are now popular with private owners as dependable snowcats and for all-terrain transport.